aodr3w/keiji/README.md

 `work-space`

-The work-space is a folder located in the $HOME/keiji designated for development of tasks.
-It is created when the init command is run.
+The workspace is a folder located at `$HOME/keiji`, designated for the development of tasks.
+It is created when the `init` command is run.

 ## INSTALLATION